-Measure Activity Priority 1 Ensure that time efficient and target driven additional support is available in class, through interventions and across the day and is in place to target those disadvantaged pupils that may continue to be affected by the COVID 19 pandemic in addition to the current economic climate.
+Measure Activity / Evaluation Priority 1 Ensure that time efficient and target driven additional support is available in class, through interventions and across the day and is in place to target those disadvantaged pupils that may continue to be affected by the COVID 19 pandemic in addition to the current economic climate.
+Interventions and support are effective.
 Priority 2 Further develop pastoral support for these pupils and their families and that new staff receive support and training as necessary in Mental Health and Wellbeing strategies and that a member of staff (BA) can signpost families to get support as necessary.
 Improve support for mental health and wellbeing for children and families.
 Provide training for staff (Mental Health Champions and Friends Resilience Training for example).
+Additional training for staff such as MECC has helped ensure this priority has been met.
 Barriers to learning these priorities address Long term impact of the global COVID 19 pandemic.
 Impact of financial and energy crisis.
 Ensuring staff use evidence-based whole-class teaching interventions - EEF/ Sutton trust for example.
 Continue to address reading and continue to purchase Accelerated Reader to ensure reading progress is tracked once children are off RWI.
 Ensuring relevant staff (including new or returning to work staff) have received paid-for training to deliver the RWI phonics and are supported by SLT to deliver the Maths planning effectively.
-Projected spending 4 x 15 mins per child per week (9) 9 hours at £16.00 per hour (Basic TA costs) £144 per week x39 weeks £5616
+Barriers have been overcome.
+Good outcomes for pupils by the end of the school year.
+This was also recgnised during our Ofsted inspection February 2023.
+Projected spending 4 x 15 mins per child per week (9) 9 hours at £16.00 per hour (Basic TA costs) £144 per week x39 weeks £5616 Completed with some planned overspend using NTP tutoring budget.